dcuartielles/bash_site/docs/LOGS.md

 See what happened in the second month of the year.

+### 20220227: added PDF export to export_site

+* included the *PDF* export feature
+* TODO: include offline images for both *HTML* and *PDF* exports
+* TODO: include screencap of video file for PDFs + clickable URL

+### 20220226: added index correction to export_site in HTML

+* *export_site.sh* is now looking into all of the files and linking to *HTML* files instead of Markdown ones, this removes the possibility of having files with the extension *\*.md*
+* TODO: create a nice CSS for this ... maybe extract the one from Github pages

+### 20220225: scripting pandoc

+* *pandoc* is now officially a dependency to this project, therefore I have updated *BUILD.md* to include dependencies
+* created *export_site.sh*, a script to wrap the operations with *pandoc* after making all the needed preparations to the Markdown files
+* worked out the basic operations for exporting as *HTML*

+### 20220224: testing pandoc

+* *pandoc* has some serious superpowers, it can use your own CSS, it can generate the TOC in a PDF, etc
+* this also means that, after some testing, I will need to produce a tool which will be searching for materials and produce a preliminary file that could be sent to *pandoc*, e.g. I cannot put a video in a PDF, I will have to extract a screenshot of the video and add the clickable URL as a caption.
+Yet another example, I might have to locally download remote images with *Curl* prior to producing a compressed file in HTML with all of the assets for offline distribution of the content (which is one of my goals)
+* PDF files should be created from a single massive Markdown file, where contents should be sorted for *pandoc* to create the TOC
+* rendering HTML will require making my own tool looking for all *\*.md* files in a folder structure to be rendered as HTML

+### 20220223: research on exporting

+* I want mainly two different kinds of exports: HTML (in order to make the system independent from Github when publishing), and PDF (because a lot of people use it to distribute materials to their students).
+I came to just two possible solutions: *cmark* and *pandoc*
+* [*cmark*](https://github.com/commonmark/cmark) is a C tool, thus the fastest one currently existing capable of converting Markdown to HTML, it is considered the standard tool to benchmark your own against.
+The issue is that it does not produce PDFs
+* [*pandoc*](https://pandoc.org/) is the Swiss knife of format conversions from CLI, does not only HTML and PDF, but also LaTeX, AsciiDoc, Docx, etc.
+* I think I have to sacrifice performance for versatility, mainly because I will otherwise have to produce my own PDF export tool.
+The disavantage is obvious: I will need Linux to run my tool (which I do anyway, since I made things in *bash* ¯\\_(ツ)\_/¯)

 ### 20220222 (or 22022022): pre-alpha Twosday release

 * this is the very first release, pre-alpha 0.0.1 of the **Bash Site Generator**, it has been two months of work to make it to this point with small developments day after day